JayOneTheSk8/icarus-wiki/README.md

 The HTML is fairly straightforward: the main `"page-content"` simply adds the DOM elements necessary by analyzing the `Page`'s content.

+## CLI Page generation

+A convenient file generator can be used.
+Run `npm run g -- -h` for more info.

 ## Page's `name` and `pageImage`

 A `Page`'s content is fairly straightforward.
 Adding a `name` will create a header, and if a `pageImage` is present, it will adjust it under the header.
 A `Page` also must have an `id`.